env0/esxclonerun/README.md

 ## Configuration

-All configuration parameters are accessible from CLI. to get help:
+All configuration parameters are accessible from CLI. *please note some arguments must come before the command (e.g., "run", "clone) and some only come after it.* to get help:

 ```
 pipenv run python3 main.py --help